Mosharrf-Miah/Mosharrf-Miah/README.md

-Hello, I am Mosharrf and welcome to my data analyst portfolio.
+Hello, I am Mosharrf; welcome to my data analyst portfolio.

-Over the past months I've embarked on a journey to sharpen my skills in SQL, Excel, and Tableau, and I'm thrilled to showcase the culmination of this learning process through a series of data analysis projects.
+Over the past months, I've embarked on a journey to sharpen my skills in SQL, Excel, and Tableau, and I am thrilled to showcase what i've learnt through a series of data analysis projects.

 Throughout this portfolio, you'll find a diverse collection of projects that demonstrate my proficiency in various aspects of data analysis.
 These projects have allowed me to apply my skills in real-world scenarios, tackling complex problems, and presenting findings in a clear and understandable manner.